TheVaffel/bmfr/README.md

 # Blockwise Multi-Order Feature Regression for Real-Time Path Tracing Reconstruction

+**Notice**:

+This code has been modified by Håkon Flatval during the spring 2020.

+The changes are small and mostly consider the command line interface.

+The rest of this README is from the original repository.

+**End Notice**

 This is the code used in the paper:

 "Blockwise Multi-Order Feature Regression for Real-Time Path Tracing Reconstruction".